rob-scape/hgw-mod1-firmwares/README.md

  # sample and hold with slew
  Classical sample and hold function.
-Sample and hold output on F4, triggered by button or F1 trigger in.\
+Sample and hold output on F4, triggered by button or F1 trigger input.\
  If nothing is patched into sample input F2 an internal sample source is used.\
  Pot1 is a bias for the internal noise.\
  In the middle position truly random, fully clockwise shifts towards higher values, fully counter clockwise shifts towards lower values.\